What Are Topical Antioxidants?

 Research shows that one of the best ways to help protect against free radical damage is to use a daily topical antioxidant.
 Antioxidants are effective because they are actually able to neutralize free radicals before they can damage cells.* Topical antioxidants address the free radicals before damage occurs.

 Some of the Most Effective Topical Antioxidants:

-- Vitamin C is vital for producing collagen, which is the substance responsible for giving skin it’s firmness and elasticity.
+Vitamin C – Vital for producing collagen, which is the substance responsible for giving skin it’s firmness and elasticity.
 Vitamin C is also necessary for correcting pigmentation problems and reducing free radicals.
 It is a water-soluble vitamin which regenerates vitamin E and also provides UVA/UVB protection, decreases pigmentation, reduces redness, and increases collagen production.
 It also acts as one of the most powerful antioxidants available for skin care, and improves the appearance of skin, prevents wrinkles, and is essential in cell proliferation.

-- Phloretin combined with Vitamin C and Ferulic Acid creates a potent antioxidant and provides advanced photo protection.
-It also contributes to greater skin penetration of active ingredients for gradual release and delivery beneath the skins surface.
+Phloretin – When combined with Vitamin C and Ferulic Acid, it creates a potent antioxidant and provides advanced photo protection.
+It also contributes to greater skin penetration of active ingredients for gradual release and delivery beneath the skin’s surface.